XRobots/openDogV2/README.md

 Release 2: created at the end of part 7 of the YouTube series.
 Please note the issues stated during this video.
 Note that the remote is unchanged since release 1.

+Relase 3: created for part 8 of the YouTube series.
+Includes the modified knee motor pulley, Python and Arduino code for the deep learning model.

  # Related Community Projects:

  OpenDog URDF/config for CHAMP: https://github.com/chvmp/opendog_description